tawi1/Tile-Prefab-Placer/docs/source/tabs.rst

 	.. image:: images/tabs/MergeTab/MergeTab3.png

 **Merge parent type:**
-	* **Target object prefab root** : the created object is created by a child to the prefab root.
+	* **Target object prefab root** : the object created is a child of the prefab root.
-	* **Target object parent of hit** : the created object is created by a child to the attached object.
+	* **Target object parent of hit** : the created object is created by a child of the attached object.
 	* **Custom parent**	: user selected custom parent.
-	* **Relative prefab root path** : the created object is created by a child to the prefab root regarding to prefab root path.
+	* **Relative prefab root path** : the created object is created by a child of the prefab root regarding to prefab root path.

 **Delete components** : delete all unity-components of the object.
 	* Delete only map tile